-Google Maps uses a composite address locator.
-During map search, the text of your inputted address is compared first against Google's building attributes.
-If Google finds a matching text address, then it grabs the building's coordinates and returns the location as a pin (red balloon symbol).
-Figure 1 shows "350 Maple Street" was successfully geocoded (address matched $\checkmark$ , coordinates assigned $\checkmark$ ).
+Google Maps uses an address locator that is composed of multiple layers.
+During search, the text of your address is compared against Google's buildings database first; if it finds a matching address then it returns a pin (red balloon symbol) after grabbing the building's coordinates.
+Figure 1 shows "350

+Maple Street" was successfully geocoded (address matched \checkmark , coordinates assigned \checkmark) in the polygon with the matching address.

 If Google doesn't find a matching address in its buildings database, then it will search its road database next.
-Google's road segments are attributed with address ranges (from this # to that #).
+Google's road segments are attributed with address ranges (from this address # to that #).
 Figure 2 shows the address "1113 County Road" can be found along the line segment attributed with name = "County Road" AND from = "994" AND to = "1129."
-As Bolstad (2016: p326) describes, the coordinates are estimated via linear interpolation.
+As Bolstad (2016: p326) describes, the coordinates are then found by linear interpolation.
 In this example, address number 1113 is an odd number and 88% of the way between 995 and 1129 (Example 1).
-So, the address is plotted at the spot that marks 88% of the line segment's Shape\Length.
+So, the address is plotted at the spot that marks 88% of the line segment's Shape_Length.
 In this example, the address is plotted on the left side of the road segment because the odd range was attributed to the left side.